KnowageLabs/Knowage-Documentation/functionalities-guide/LocationIntelligence/ka_dev_locationintelligence.rst

 -  datasetJoinColumns.
 It is the dataset column used to join with the feature of layer property.

 -  layerJoinColumns.
-Itís the featureís name which has to join with the dataset column.
+It‚Äôs the feature‚Äôs name which has to join with the dataset column.

    Join columns between dataset and Layer